ros-controls/roadmap/design_drafts/controller_execution_management.md

 ## Parallel Execution of Controllers

-Opposite to the sequential order, there are use cases where it makes sense to operate controllers in a parallel fashion.
+Complementary to sequential execution, there are use cases where it makes sense to operate controllers in a parallel fashion.
 `Controller_1`, `Controller_2`, …, `Controller_3` are being executed in parallel/isolated and their output state is being fused with a specific function.

 ### Separation of Tasks